SourcePot/match/README.md

 // create an instance of class MatchValues
 $matchObj = new MatchValues();

-// set the value you like to match with other values of a haystack and set match type
+// set the value you want to match with other values, e.g. of a haystack and set match type
 $matchObj->set('q2015P45527WEPL122','unycom');

 // prepare the match, this will also return a needle, e.g. to filter entries from a database to create the haystack